MarlinFirmware/Marlin/Documentation/LCDLanguageFont.md

   Other languages ether tried to avoid wording with their special symbols or ignored the problem at all and used the basic symbols without the accents, dots, ... whatever.

 ## The (partial) Solution
   On a 'perfect' system like Windows or Linux we'd dig out unifont.ttf and some code from the libraries and they'd do what we want.
 But we are on a embedded system with very limited resources.
-So we had to find ways so limit the used space (Alone unifont.ttf is about 12MB) and have to make some compromise.
+So we had to find ways to limit the used space (Alone unifont.ttf is about 12MB) and have to make some compromise.

 ### Aims:
   * 1.)
 Make the input for translators as convenient as possible.
 (Unicode UTF8)